calliope-project/clio/docs/Modules/modules.md

 # Modules

-Currently, the data the following data modules are available.
+Currently, the following data modules are available.

 !!! note "More extensive docs are coming soon"